 Summer safety

-Summer is a popular time to venture into parks.
-Many of us use this time to connect with friends and family in the great outdoors, enjoying activities such as camping, hiking, bushwalking, picnicking or swimming.
+Summer is a great time to connect with friends and family outdoors and enjoy activities like camping, swimming, hiking, or picnicking.

 Things to know before you leave home